yisar/eplayer/README.md

 # eplayer

-A simple html5 video player
+:dart: A simple and lovely html5 video player

 #### Install